Investor Relations

 Marie-Claire Dwek and Paul Campbell-White, as Executive Directors, are full-time employees of the company during the year.
 There are no minimum time commitments for the Non-Executive Directors who spend whatever time is required to fulfil their duties and responsibilities.

 Changes in the business and economic environment are discussed fully at Board meetings.
-The Board is informed of changes in accounting requirements by the Company auditors and in regulatory requirements by the NOMAD via the Chief Financial Officer.
+The Board is informed of changes in accounting requirements by the Company auditors and in regulatory requirements by the nominated adviser via the Chief Financial Officer.

 The Chairman carried out an evaluation of the Board during the year and deemed that it was working satisfactorily, in particular: